-In this article you will learn about diet, nutrition, and exercise during breast cancer treatment.
-Regardless of the type of breast cancer treatment you are receiving, this is a time to take special care of yourself by eating right, getting enough rest, and, if possible, exercising.
+No matter which type of breast cancer treatment you're getting, it's important to take care of yourself by eating right, getting enough rest, and, if possible, exercising.

 Exercise During Breast Cancer Treatment